Skip to main content

 Students can take classes anywhere they have access to the internet, and many online programs offer multiple start dates.
 This gives working nurses the flexibility to jump in and start learning when it makes sense.

 Tuition for many online degree programs is a fraction of the typical cost of traditional programs.
-Lower overhead and fewer fees mean students can benefit from the savings without sacrificing quality instruction.
-Because students can do the work from anywhere, those enrolled in an RN to BSN online program save on commuting and other costs.
-Students also save on opportunity costs — the income and opportunities they would have to give up to attend a full-time, on-campus program.
-Avoiding such opportunity costs can dramatically improve the relative affordability of an RN to BSN program.
+Lower overhead and fewer fees mean students can benefit from savings without sacrificing quality instruction.
+Because students can complete program studies anywhere, they save on commuting, parking, campus fees and other costs associated with on-campus attendance.

-According to the 2022 National Nursing Workforce Survey, over 70% of nurses now have a baccalaureate degree or higher.
-Given continuing increases in the education level of the nursing workforce, a BSN degree is essential for nurses seeking a competitive advantage in the job market.
-Further 2023 data from AACN suggests that roughly 25% of hospitals and other healthcare facilities require that new nurse candidates have at least a bachelor’s degree, and nearly 70% of employers express a “strong preference for BSN program graduates.”
+According to the 2024 National Nursing Workforce Survey, over 73% of nurses now have a baccalaureate degree or higher.
+With continuing increases in the education level of the nursing workforce, a BSN degree is essential for a nurse’s competitive advantage in the job market.

 Related Articles